 In close cooperation with its partner institutions in Germany and abroad, the Graduate School offers doctoral candidates a broad educational programme of exceptional quality coupled with intensive mentoring for individual dissertation projects, training that will qualify graduates to hold leading positions in academia, the media, and politics.

-Since October 2008, 120 doctoral students have been admitted to the Graduate School's doctoral program; 51 of them completed their dissertation until the summer of 2018.
+Since October 2008, 132 doctoral students have been admitted to the Graduate School's doctoral program; 54 of them completed their dissertation until the autumn of 2018.
 The group of doctoral students is characterized by its internationality and gender balance: More than half are women, almost half of the doctoral candidates come from abroad.

 Graduates, international or national, work predominantly in the academic field; many work in cultural and scientific cooperation, in political consulting or in the media.
 The program is enriched by numerous Postdoctoral Fellows and Visiting Scholars from Germany and abroad, who are intensively involved in the activities of the Graduate School - conferences, lectures and blogs, publications and exhibitions.